BirgerM/ansible-training/README.md

 # ansible-training
-This repositories contains playbooks ive written when practicing for ex407/ex294.
+This repository contains playbooks ive written when practicing for ex407/ex294.